The best 10 problem solving Tips for Diesel Engines

 • Worn piston rings

-• Heavy carbon deposits on intake valve or valve seats
+• Heavy carbon deposits on intake valves or valve seats

 • Leaky inlet valve